 In June 2017, a StarNews Online article reported that GenX, an industrial compound associated with adverse human health and ecological effects, had been detected in the drinking water system of the Cape Fear Public Utility Authority (CFPUA) and the Cape Fear River.
 Approximately 1.6 million people receive their drinking water from the river, with over 300,000 people serviced by CFPUA.
 The discovery of these emerging contaminants has caused intense and widespread public concern about potential impacts on public health, prompting a flurry of legal, regulatory, and research initiatives.

-The federation has been actively involved in all aspects of the emerging contaminant issue since the public disclosure in 2017.
-The federation has provided leadership to affected communities and decision-makers, organizing the first advocacy and research presentation to the N.C.
+The Federation has been actively involved in all aspects of the emerging contaminant issue since the public disclosure in 2017.
+The Federation has provided leadership to affected communities and decision-makers, organizing the first advocacy and research presentation to the N.C.
 House Subcommittee on Water Quality/Emerging Contaminants, a process which eventually led to the appropriation of legislative funding to establish an early warning system to avoid contamination of this kind in the future.

-This emerging contaminants website provides the public and decision-makers with current information on monitoring results and public health research, as well as current and potential policy, regulatory and legislative needs and actions.
+This emerging contaminants page provides the public and decision-makers with current information on monitoring results and public health research, as well as current and potential policy, regulatory, and legislative needs and actions.
 The federation remains fully engaged on this issue; we will inform and engage impacted communities and elected officials and regulators to enable them to make informed decisions to restore and protect the human health of our citizens and the environment.

 What is GenX?
 What are PFAS?

 GenX belongs to a group of man-made industrial chemicals – perfluoroalkyl and polyfluoroalkyl substances – otherwise known as “PFAS.”
 These chemicals have been manufactured and used in a variety of industries since the 1940’s; since they don’t break down, they can accumulate over time in both the environment and in the human body.